-Mr Ong Wei Jin is the chairman of the NC and a member of both the AC and the RC.
+Mr Ong is the chairman of the NC and a member of both the AC and the RC.
 He is a partner in Eversheds Harry Elias Partnership LLP.
 He is an Independent Director of China XLX Fertiliser Ltd, Luzhou Bio-chem Technology Limited and Camsing Healthcare Ltd.

-Mr Ong obtained a Bachelor of Laws degree from the National University of Singapore in 1990, a Master of Business Administration degree from University of HII in 1993, and a Master of Laws degree from the Nanyang University of Singapore in 1995.
+Mr Ong obtained a Bachelor of Laws from the National University of Singapore in 1990, a Master of Business Administration from University of Hull in 1993, and a Master of Laws from the National University of Singapore in 1995.